probcomp/GenViz/README.md

 Copy the `example` directory.

-Modify the visualization in `vue/src/components/Regression.vue` and `vue/src/App.vue`.
+Modify the visualization in `vue/src/components/Trace.vue`.

 Modify the Gen source code in `run_example.jl`.

 ```
 cd vue && npm install && npm run build
 ```
-This should result in a `vue/build/` directory.
+This should result in a `vue/dist/` directory.